Kashmir division: Religion

 The Kashmir division is largely Muslim (97.16%) with a very small Hindu (2.45%) and Sikh (0.81%) population.
-The Muslim population consists of both Shias and Sunnis.
+The Kashmiri Muslim population consists of both Shias and Sunnis.
 The majority of the Muslim population is made up of ethnic Kashmiris, with a significant minority of Pahari-Pothwari and Gujjar-Bakarwal people mainly living at the border area adjoining Pakistani administered Kashmir.
 The valley had a small but visible minority of Kashmiri Hindus prior to the exodus of Kashmiri Hindus in the 1990s.
 It is estimated that during the peak of the insurgency, 60,000 - 100,000 were forced to leave the valley.

 Language

 The majority of the population speaks Kashmiri (85.28%), while the remainder speaks either Gujari, Pahari-Pothwari or Hindi.

 Urdu is also widely understood as a literary language in Kashmir due to it being a medium of instruction in schools.